davedelong/time/Documentation/2-Usage/4-Adjusting.md

 let todayAt3PM = try today.setting(hour: 15, minute: 0)
 ```

-When a strict adjustment fails, it throws an `AdjustmentError`.
+When a strict adjustment fails, it throws a `TimeError`.